Stroke Signs & Symptoms

 man clutching his chest

-It is critical for someone who is experiencing signs or symptoms of a stroke to be transported to the hospital by trained medical personnel immediately.
+If you are experiencing any signs or symptoms of a stroke, call 9-1-1.
+It is critical for someone who may be having a stroke to be transported to the hospital by trained medical personnel immediately.
 Early recognition is key, and a stroke is a medical emergency.

-T - Terrible headache: Sudden onset of severe headache with no known cause
+T - TERRIBLE HEADACHE.
+Does the person have sudden onset of a severe headache with no known cause?

 Risk Factors